dylanlott/vedh/contextlog.md

 - Easy to use across all device sizes
 - Format-agnostic

+_EDH-Go should aim to be_

+- Intuitive to use
+- Resource efficient
+- Light

 ### What is EDH-Go

 EDH-Go is going to be a boardstate emulator.
 It is not meant to enforce rules, merely aid in representing and tracking them.
 That being said, there are some rules we can and should enforce - such as deck size, deck legality, turn orders, etc...

+### What is EDH-GO _not_?

+EDH Go is _not_ meant to be

+- A rules engine.
+We're trying to facilitate online play with the spirit of the social contract.
+- Strict.
+We're trying to embrace Rule 0 in a digital way that's still accurate to real table games.
+- Official.
+We're not trying to enforce rules, we're trying to showcase games.

+Any rules imposed by our app should be (eventually) able to be changed.

 ## Logs